Dear Brain: Let’s Try Something Different

 Our brains naturally focus on the negative more than the positive.
 That’s why one criticism can outweigh a handful of compliments.

-Psychologist Dr. Rick Hanson puts it simply: “We have a brain that’s like Velcro for bad experiences and Teflon for good ones.”
-This bias helped our ancestors survive by scanning for threats, but today it can fuel stress and anxiety we don’t need.
+Psychologist Dr. Rick Hanson puts it simply: “The brain is like Velcro for negative experiences, but Teflon for positive ones.”
+This bias once helped our ancestors survive by scanning for threats, but today it can fuel stress and anxiety we don’t need.

 Try this:

 Pick one phrase you catch yourself saying.
 Write it down.
 Add a positive reframe beneath it.
-Place it where it can be easily seen each day.
+Place it somewhere you’ll see it often during the day.

 With each positive reframe, the brain learns a new story—one that feels lighter, kinder, and far more encouraging—and gradually, life begins to reflect it.